Wall Street joins global slump for stocks; S&P 500 down 1.3%

 In the U.S., President Joe Biden will announce on Tuesday new steps he is taking, “while also issuing a stark warning of what the winter will look like for Americans that choose to remain unvaccinated,” the White House press secretary said over the weekend.

+Occidental Petroleum slid 3.9%, leading a long list of losing oil stocks.
+Producers of raw materials and financial companies were also down sharply amid the omicron worries.
+Steelmaker Nucor lost 5.8%, and Synchrony Financial, which offers store-brand credit cards and other financial products, dropped 5.6%.

-Omicron’s likely impact on the economy is unclear.
-Besides weakening the economy by putting restrictions on businesses, another feared outcome of the omicron variant is that it could push inflation even higher.
-If it leads to closures at ports, factories and other key points of the long global supply chains leading to customers, already ensnarled operations could worsen even more.
+Omicron’s ultimate impact on the economy is unclear.
+Besides weakening it by putting restrictions on businesses, another feared outcome is that it could push inflation even higher.
+If it leads to closures at ports, factories and other key points of the long global supply chains leading to customers, already ensnarled operations could worsen.

 Such troubles helped drive prices at the consumer level in November up 6.8% from a year earlier, the fastest inflation in nearly four decades.